 Information provided by WGI may or may not be relevant to understand risks related to climate change responses.
 For example, the risk to a company arising from emissions pricing, or the societal risk from reliance on an unproven mitigation technology, are not directly dependent on actual or projected changes in climate but arise largely from human choices.
-However, WGI climate information may be relevant to understand the potential for maladaptation, such as the potential for specific adaptation responses not achieving the desired outcome or having negative side-effects.
+However, WGI climate information may be relevant to understand the potential for maladaptation, such as the potential for specific adaptation responses not achieving the desired outcome or having negative side effects.
 For example, WGI information about the range of sea level rise can help inform understanding of whether coastal protection, accommodation, or retreat would be the most effective risk management strategy in a particular context.

-From a WGI perspective also relevant for risk assessment are low-likelihood high impact events and the concept of deep uncertainty.
+From a WGI perspective also relevant for risk assessment are low-likelihood high-impact events and the concept of deep uncertainty.

-Low-likelihood, high-impact events: (LLHI) ‘These are events whose probability of occurrence is low but whose potential impacts on society and ecosystems are high.
-To better inform risk assessment and decision making, such low likelihood outcomes are described as they may be associated with very high levels of risk and because the greatest risks might not be associated with the most expected outcome.
+Low-likelihood, high-impact (LLHI) events: ‘These are events whose probability of occurrence is low but whose potential impacts on society and ecosystems are high.
+To better inform risk assessment and decision-making, such low-likelihood outcomes are described as they may be associated with very high levels of risk and because the greatest risks might not be associated with the most expected outcome.

-The AR6 WGI report provides more detailed information about these types of events compared to the AR5 (see Table 1.1, Section 1.4.4).
+The AR6 WGI Report provides more detailed information about these types of events compared to AR5 (Table 1.1, Section 1.4.4).

-Recognising the need for assessing and managing risk in situations of high uncertainty, the SROCC advanced the treatment of situations with deep uncertainty (IPCC, 2019b; Box 5 in Abram et al., 2019); Section 1.2.3).
-A situation of deep uncertainty exists when experts or stakeholders do not know or cannot agree on: (1) appropriate conceptual models that describe relationships among key driving forces in a system; (2) the probability distributions used to represent uncertainty about key variables and parameters; and/or (3) how to weigh and value desirable alternative outcomes (Abram et al., 2019).
-The concept of deep uncertainty can complement the IPCC calibrated language and thereby broaden the communication of risk.
+Recognizing the need for assessing and managing risk in situations of high uncertainty, SROCC advanced the treatment of situations with deep uncertainty (Section 1.2.3; IPCC, 2019b; Box 5 in Abram et al., 2019).
+A situation of deep uncertainty exists when experts or stakeholders do not know or cannot agree on: (i) appropriate conceptual models that describe relationships among key driving forces in a system; (ii) the probability distributions used to represent uncertainty about key variables and parameters; and/or (iii) how to weigh and value desirable alternative outcomes (Abram et al., 2019).
+The concept of deep uncertainty can complement the IPCC calibrated uncertainty language and thereby broaden the communication of risk.

 [END CROSS-CHAPTER BOX 1.3 HERE]

-Abrupt change, tipping points and surprises
+Abrupt Change, Tipping Points and Surprises

-An abrupt change is defined in this report as a change that takes place substantially faster than the rate of change in the recent history of the affected component of a system (see Annex VII: Glossary).
+An ‘abrupt change’ is defined in this report as a change that takes place substantially faster than the rate of change in the recent history of the affected component of a system (Glossary).
 In some cases, abrupt change occurs because the system state actually becomes unstable, such that the subsequent rate of change is independent of the forcing.
-We refer to this class of abrupt change as a tipping point, defined as a critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly (Lenton et al., 2008); Annex VII: Glossary).
-Some of the abrupt climate changes and climate tipping points discussed in this report could have severe local climate responses, such as extreme temperature, droughts, forest fires, ice sheet loss and collapse of the thermohaline circulation (see Chapter 4, Section 4.7.2, Chapter 5, Section 5.4.9, Chapter 8, Section 8.6 and Chapter 9, Section 9.2.3).
+We refer to this class of abrupt change as a ‘tipping point’, defined as a critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly (Glossary; Lenton et al., 2008).
+Some of the abrupt climate changes and climate tipping points discussed in this Report could have severe local climate responses, such as extreme temperature, droughts, forest fires, ice sheet loss and collapse of the thermohaline circulation (Sections 4.7.2, 5.4.9, 8.6 and 9.2.3).